soobinrho/soobinrho/README.md

-I personally use this for my math assignments, but since its code blocks look exactly the same as `Jupyter Lab`'s code cells, it can be used for computer science assignments as well, if you happend to be the kind of person who likes to use $\LaTeX$.
+I personally use this for my math assignments, but since its code blocks look exactly the same as `Jupyter Lab`'s code cells, it can be used for computer science assignments as well, if you happen to be the kind of person who likes to use $\LaTeX$.

 ## Life Goals